Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 I'm going around the world.

-They've explained what this show is.
+Dave, explain what this show is.

 Well, thank you so much for joining us.

-Let's just see, on the, don't have to do a can.
+I don't have to do a candle.

-So you just give me a round of applause.
+Just give me a round of applause.

 You've ever heard the show before.